Sustainability and Leadership – looking to the future

 8. Bring people together to solve problems that directly or indirectly positively impact progress towards the 5 Ps.

 Spark Success has recently become a business partner of OneTreePlanted to make its direct contribution to the Planet.
-Spark Success contributes monthly based on its number of individual and organizational clients Read more here about why we chose this initiative and how we are implementing it across our organization.
+Spark Success contributes monthly based on its number of individual and organizational clients.
+Read more here about why we chose this initiative and how we implement it across our organization.

 If you are ready to get involved in sustainability initiatives on an individual level or as a leader, but are not sure where to start, take a look at our resources on our Create Your Impact page.
 If you’d like to discuss how Spark Success can help your organization develop and implement company-wide sustainability goals, reach out to us for a complimentary discussion and let’s get the ball rolling!